You probably wish ‘if only I could reach out and touch the hem of Jesus’ garment, then I would be miraculously healed’!

 If you haven’t already done so, take a read of THE HEALING POWER OF THE HOLY COMMUNION

-When you partake of the Holy Communion you are saying thank you for that healing.
+When I partake of the Holy Communion I am saying thank you for that healing.
 And if that healing is yet to manifest in the natural realm, it’s an act of faith.

-In essence, you touch the hem of Jesus’ garment, you touch the finished work.
-You’re acknowledging the significance of His broken body and what it means for your healing.
+In essence, I am acknowledging the significance of His broken body and what it means for my healing.

 3. KNOW THE BODY IS THE CHURCH